 I don’t know about you, but I love, love, love me some Chicken Tortilla Soup.
 Or some Turkey Tortilla Soup.
 OK make that ANY Tortilla Soup.
 Just put it in front of me and I’ll eat it – no questions asked.
 Anytime I go out and see Chicken Tortilla Soup on a menu, I hafta order it.
 Doncha hate it when it comes in a little tiny cup?
 Well, that won’t be a problem when you make this at home, and you can make it on the stovetop or in the slow cooker!

 One thing about Chicken Tortilla Soup.
 No two are ever alike!
 Each tortilla soup has its own personality, its own little special touches, and this one is no exception!
 It’s basically the sum total of all the chicken tortilla soups I’ve had and/or made over the years, so I hope you’ll like it as much as we do!

 About Chicken Tortilla Soup:

 It’s the tortillas that make the soup.
 Maybe that’s why its called Tortilla Soup lol!
 They’re the best part of it, aren’t they?
 In the States here, they usually come all fried into crunchy deliciousness to top the soup.
-Many versions from Mexico have the tortilla strips put in the bottom of the bowl and the soup poured over.
+Many versions from Mexico (and Tortilla Soup there is quite a bit different than our Tortilla Soups in the States) have the tortilla strips put in the bottom of the bowl and the soup poured over.
 Either way is delish, but my vote goes for having those strips on top.